Avaiga/taipy-getting-started-gui/step_05/ReadMe.md

 # Step 5: Insert Python expressions in Taipy GUI

 As shown before, parameters and variables in Taipy are dynamic.
-The same follows for every type of object, even data frames.
-Therefore, you can do operations on data frames, and Taipy GUI will show real-time results on the GUI.
-These changes occurs through the `=` asignment like `state.xxx = yyy` (`state.text = "Example"`).
+The same applies for every type of object, even data frames.
+Therefore, you can perform operations on data frames, and Taipy GUI will show real-time results on the GUI.
+These changes occur through the `=` assignment like `state.xxx = yyy` (`state.text = "Example"`).

 Any expression containing `xxx` in the Markdown will propagate the changes and reload related elements.
 It can be  simple charts or tables, but it can also be an expression like this: